19radleriley/Portfolio/README.md

 Current Problems:
 - My name shrinks very small when the height of the page shrinks.
 Maybe has something to do with svgs?
-- Can't click on the home button in mobile view
+- Background filter not working in safari (of fucking course)